How Many Calories Are in a Pound?

 - Dieter Jim adds up everything that he eats & drinks over a period of three days.
 He estimates his calorie totals as follows: 3,675 calories, 3,600 calories and 3,700 calories.
 Dieter Jim will use his lowest daily calorie intake of 3,600 to calculate calories for his diet plan.

-Next, Jim determines his recommended weight by using this link at Diet Bites and determines that he should weigh 175 pounds.
+Next, Jim determines his recommended weight by using this at Diet Bites and determines that he should weigh 175 pounds.

 How Many Daily Calories Will Jim Need?

-Jim uses this link to determine his recommended daily calorie intake for 175 pounds.
+Jim uses this to determine his recommended daily calorie intake for 175 pounds.
 Because Jim has a small frame size, he determines that he will require 2,275 calories per day to maintain a weight of 175 pounds.

 Next, Jim weighs and determines that he is in need of losing 25 pounds.
 So how many daily calories will Jim need and how long will it take him to lose 25 pounds?